A person may not feel like eating much when they have the flu. However, certain foods may aid recovery.

 The flu can cause nausea, and rich foods may not be appealing.
 Bland foods, such as toast or brown rice, may be easier to eat.

 Pairing either toast or brown rice with soups or simple, vegetable-based meals can ensure that the body is getting enough vitamins and minerals.

 Eating yogurt that contains live bacteria may help fight off the flu.
-Yogurt is also a good source of protein.
+Yogurt is also a good

 A 2011 study found that fermented yogurt combatted the flu virus in mice.
 However, confirming this effect in humans will require further research.

 It is important to note that dairy increases mucus production in some people.
 This can temporarily worsen flu symptoms.